-- 6.4.A Seating Position: The driver must be seated at less than or at a 27° angle, as measured in Appendix C. The seat must be appropriately constructed with a solid base and back rest. - 6.4.B Belly Pan: The cockpit must be equipped with a full belly pan to isolate the driver from the road.
+6.4.A Seating Position: The driver must be seated at less than or at a 27° angle, as measured in Appendix C. The driver's head must be above and behind the driver's feet.
+The seat must be appropriately constructed with a solid base and back rest.

+6.4.B Belly Pan: The cockpit must be equipped with a full belly pan to isolate the driver from the road.
 The belly pan must be strong enough to support the full weight of an 80 kg driver.
-The driver's torso and limbs must be above the lower element of the roll cage/structural frame or monocoque composite chassis (as the case may be). - 6.4.C Distance from Driver to Car Extents: The driver, when seated, must have a minimum of 15 cm of horizontal distance between the vertical plane located by his/her point of the body furthers from the car's centerline and the vertical plane at the car's outer body surface. - 6.4.D Safety Belts: All solar cars must be equipped with a minimum of a 5-point lap and shoulder belt harness system for the driver.
+The driver's torso and limbs must be above the lower element of the roll cage/structural frame or monocoque composite chassis (as the case may be).

+6.4.C Distance from Driver to Car Extents: The driver, when seated, must have a minimum of 15 cm of horizontal distance between the vertical plane located by his/her point of the body furthest from the car's centerline and the vertical plane at the car's outer body surface.

+6.4.D Safety Belts: All solar cars must be equipped with a minimum of a 5-point lap and shoulder belt harness system for the driver.
 The use of safety belts is mandatory.
 The safety belts must be installed and attached securely to main chassis structure, as recommended by the manufacturer.
+The attachment points for the shoulder belt harnesses shall be behind and below the drivers shoulders such that the driver is restrained from upward motion in the event of a roll-over.
 Only commercially manufactured safety belt systems are allowed.
-Any modifications must be approved by the manufacturer. - 6.4.E Roll Cage: All solar cars must be equipped with a roll cage that encompasses the entire driver in all directions including the full free range of motion of the driver's head with the safety belts in use.
+Any modifications must be approved by the manufacturer.

+6.4.E Roll Cage: All solar cars must be equipped with a roll cage that encompasses the entire driver in all directions including the full free range of motion of the driver's head with the safety belts in use.
 (The roll cage must encompass the driver well enough that a cloth stretched around the roll cage is clear of the driver.)
 The roll cage shall be a fixed, integral part of the solar car structure.
 The protection provided for the driver in a collision must be documented in the team's Mechanical Tech Report.
 Vehicles with tubular frames shall consider the frame as an extension of the roll cage in that the driver must be encompassed within the tubes of the frame.
 In addition to providing collision and rollover protection, the roll cage must be designed so as to deflect body/array panels of the car away from the driver in the event of an accident.
-A preliminary sketch and description of the roll cage must be submitted to ASC Headquarters May 15, 2011 per Reg.
+A preliminary sketch and description of the roll cage must be submitted to ASC Headquarters the date indicated in Reg.
+3.2.A.1, per Reg.
 3.4.